-Another idea for starting a nonprofit side hustle is to evaluate local needs and resources.
-The needs and resources vary from locale to local, and if you can identify ways to help your community, you’ll be able to build a successful side hustle all while making a difference.
+Another idea for starting a nonprofit organization is to evaluate local needs and resources.
+The needs and resources vary from locale to local, and if you can identify ways to help your community, you’ll be able to build a successful organization all while making a difference.

-Jon Mattis is a nonprofit side hustler that took this approach.
+Jon Mattis is a nonprofit organizer that took this approach.
 He started Graceful Acres as a way to help people in need benefit from therapeutic horseback riding.

 Mattis explains how he got started:

 “I had a dream that I needed to use a gift that I was given to help individuals with extraordinary needs thrive in the community they are from by providing a unique horseback riding experience.
 Living in a rural area, I saw the need for a facility like this so I approached my grandfather about using the family farm to transition it into a riding facility.
 Many of the families in the area don’t have the funds or the support needed for their loved ones to succeed.
 Graceful Acres is a way that we can get them closer to this goal.”